unclebob/spacewar/README.md

   ## Production
   Weapon bases use antimatter to create kinetics.
 This production is quite rapid.
 Torpedoes require substantial amounts of both antimatter and dilithium to create.
 Make sure you have the weapon factories connected, either directly, or indirectly, to antimatter and dilithium factories.
+Take care, a weapon factory can consume large amounts of dilithium.

   Dilithium factories require small amounts of antimatter to produce dilithium.
 Dilithium production is slow, so you will likely need many of these factories.